Bayesian analysis of muon capture on deuteron in chiral effective field theory: Muon capture on deuteron fundamentals

 Without losing generality we can choose ${\bf q}\parallel \hat{z}$ and define the angle $\theta_1$ as the angle between ${\bf q}$ and ${\bf p}_1$.
 After exploiting the conservation of energy in Eq.~(\ref{eq:fermigd}) the differential capture rate reads

 where $k_\nu$ and $E_2$ can be easily obtained by the momentum and energy conservation.
+The superscript $f$, that can be equal to 1/2 and 3/2, indicates the hyperfine state for which the capture rate is computed.
 Note that in this case the scattering wave function depends explicitly on $p_1$ and $\cos \theta_1$ through ${\bf p}$ making the calculation much more expensive.

-The total capture rate is then computed integrating directly on the kinetic energy $E_1'$
+The total capture rate is then computed integrating directly on the kinetic energy $E_1$

 The integrations on $E_1'$ and $\cos \theta_1$ has been performed using Gauss-Legendre quadrature.
-To reach convergence we need to use at least 50 points on $E_1'$ and 40 on $\cos\theta_1$.
+To reach convergence we need to use at least 50 points on $E_1'$ and 20 on $\cos\theta_1$.
 The total capture rate was also computed using the standard approach as in Ref.~\cite{Marcucci2011}, obtaining on the total capture rate numerical differences below 0.1 s$^{-1}$ for each nuclear interaction considered.
 In Table~\ref{tab:cost} we report the constants and the masses used in this work.
 Note that the vector coupling constant that first appears in Eq.~(\ref{eq:h2ffz}) is

 where the vector coupling constant $G_V$ is given by $G_V=1.1357\times 10^{-11}$ MeV$^{-2}$, and the process independent radiative correction $\Delta_R^V$ is $\Delta_R^V=0.02454$, according to the new updated values of Ref.~\cite{Hardy2020}.
 The final value is then $G_V'=1.149\times 10^{-11}$ MeV$^{-2}$.